workplacesystems/rails-test/README.md

 ### Notes

 * The creation API endpoint should be able to receive both a singular resource hash and an array of multiple resource hashes.
+* Data should be stored in in it's appropriate format but presented in the fashion demonstrated above.

 ### Acceptance Criteria